Steve-xmh/TnTRFMod/README.md

 - Allow to treat one side hit as a big hit, which will behave as the arcade version.
 (Will be disabled when in online mode to avoid being detected as cheating)
 - Buffered keyboard input, allow to avoid miss key in frame.
-(Currently not support joystick controller)
+(Currently not work with joystick controller)
+- Hit stats panel in enso game, similar to the past training mode panel, and can show the time difference of note hits.
 - Faster boot scene to quickly get into game.
 - Support to skip reward dialog when already max level and max coins.
 - Allow to control animation and preview angle of Don-chan model when in costume page.